Orange-OpenSource/Datavenue-iOS-SDK/Docs/Overview.md

 The library needs two access keys in order to be allowed to make requests to the Datavenue API:

- - a `CliendID` which is available from the Orange Partner website.
+ - a `cliendID` which is available from the Orange Partner website.
  - a `key` (one of `Primary Master Key`, `Master Key` or `API Key`) which you can access from the Datavenue account page.

-It is the application responsability to store these `ClientID` and `key` in a secure way.
+It is the application responsability to store `clientID` and `key` in a secure way.

 ## Asynchronous requests